Doctor of Athletic Training (DAT)

-The Moravian College DAT program can be completed in six semesters over two full years while maintaining a full-time professional position.
+The Moravian University DAT program can be completed in six semesters over two full years while maintaining a full-time professional position.
 You can start the program at any of our 3 admission periods: Fall, Spring, or Summer.
 You'll spend one week each summer getting hands-on training in our state-of-the-art, 40,000+ sq.ft.
 Sports Medicine and Rehabilitation Center, complete with:

 - state-of-the-art modalities classroom equipped with Class III and IV therapeutic lasers, shortwave diathermy, therapeutic ultrasound, electrical stimulation, extracorporeal shockwave therapy, fluidotherapy, and cryo-compression units